FEUP-LDTS-2021/ldts-project-assignment-g1307/docs/README.md

 #### Consequences:
 - Organization of source code, allowing for better development
-- High cohesion
-- Better testability
+- Modifications don't affect the entire program
-- Better separation of the games logic
+- Better separation of the program logic from the view drawing
 - Easier addition of features during development.
+- Single Responsibility Principle is not violated
 <br>
 <br />

 ### Board Strategy
 #### **Problem in context:**
-Even though we only planned on the game having only one kind of board, the classic 8x8 board, we decided to develop it in a way that would allow for multiple kinds of boards.
+Even though we only planned on the game having only one kind of board, the classic 8x8 board, we decided to develop it in a way that would allow for multiple types of boards.
+In this way we protected ourselves from going against the <b> Open-Closed Principle </b> and we let the game open for new variants of the game.

 #### The Pattern:
-We applied the Strategy Pattern.
+We have applied the Strategy Pattern.
+In this way we prevent future violations of the <b> SOLID </b>principles.
+We also go in line with the good practises, by not "working" for the implementation but for the interface.

 #### Implementation:
-< needs to be written >

 <br>
 <br />